The 30-Second Version (read this first)

 )

-or (for most CLIs / Docker images):
+Or (for most CLIs / Docker images):

 export OPENAI_API_KEY="CUSTOMGPT_API_KEY"